Homemade strawberry shortcake, but in cupcake form.

 - Divide batter among 12 cupcake liners and bake for 20 minutes or until a toothpick inserted in the center comes out clean.
 Allow to cool completely before filling and frosting.

 - Fill the cupcakes: Using a sharp knife, cut a circle/hole into the center of the cupcake to create a little pocket about 1/2 inch deep.
-Place 1 teaspoon of strawberry filling inside and top with the piece of cupcake you removed to seal.
-See photos above.
-Repeat with all 12 cupcakes.
+Spoon 1 teaspoon of strawberry filling inside and top with the piece of cupcake you removed to seal.
+Repeat with all cupcakes.
 You will have leftover filling to use in the whipped cream.

-- Make the strawberry whipped cream: In a large bowl, whip the cream, sugar, and vanilla extract together on high speed until stiff peaks begin to form, about 4-5 full minutes.
-Add the remaining strawberry filling and continue to beat for another 30 seconds.
+- Make the strawberry whipped cream: In a large bowl, whip the cream, sugar, and vanilla extract together on high speed until stiff peaks begin to form, about 4 full minutes.
+Fold in the remaining strawberry filling with a large spoon or rubber spatula.
 Frost the cupcakes with the strawberry whipped cream.
 You may have some whipped cream leftover.
 Serve cupcakes chilled.

 - Make Ahead & Freezing Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Whipped cream and filling can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Leftover cupcakes keep well covered tightly in the refrigerator for 3 days.
 Unfrosted cupcakes can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator.

-- Milk: Recipe tested with unsweetened almond milk and also with skim milk.
-Use any milk, dairy or non, that you prefer.
+- Milk: Recipe tested with unsweetened almond milk and also with whole milk.
+Any milk, dairy or non, would be fine here.